July 16, 2019 | EVBox

 Zooming out to the orbital perspective allows us to start taking in how incredible Earth is and the certainty that nothing is as impossible as it appears.
 Garan insists that the decisions we are making now are crucial to our future.

 These decisions will affect our future, our home.
 How we see our home will impact how we solve our problems, how we treat our planet and each other, Garan remind us.
-This is why we need to step out our comfort zone and look at the broader picture.
+This is why we need to step out of our comfort zone and look at the broader picture.

 “I believe that the decisions we are making right now concerning the future of mobility are powerful tools to effect real change,” Ron Garan concludes.
 He encourages us to remember the image of Earthrise—a world without borders—and to work together to create a world based on an orbital perspective.